vic-cw/openwhisk-gradle-plugin/README.md

 - `OPENWHISK_NAMESPACE`: namespace of the action to update, for example `yourcloudfoundryorg_yourcloudfoundryspace`
 - `OPENWHISK_ACTION_NAME`: action name
-- `OPENWHISK_DOCKER_IMAGE`: full name of the Docker image to use as the base of OpenWhisk action, for example `com.domain/myOpenWhiskImage:latest`
 - `OPENWHISK_WEB_SECURE_KEY`: a 16 digit integer to secure access to OpenWhisk action

 Use it: